 1. Favorite Bar:

 - Kakuuchi Wine Risaburo: Close to Sky-tree but not touristy; it’s a very local place.
 A meal and glass of wine cost around 500 yen.
-There’s many different kinds of wine to try and the food is tasty!
+There are many different kinds of wine to try and the food is tasty!